General Studies Requirements

 General Studies Overview

-The general studies program requires students to take 36-40 credits in general studies courses.
+The general studies program requires students to take 37 credits in this general education program.
 All courses in the curriculum emphasize skill development in critical thinking, language, and communication.
-These abilities are the heart of every course students take.
+Developing and refining these competencies is the goal of every course students take in the program.

-The new General Studies curriculum includes three components:
+The new General Studies curriculum includes four components: